Skip to Content

 Pinched grooves/Rails:

 A pinch in the rails can cause the bar to heat up excessively, or the chain may get stuck.
-Luckily a pinch is easily repairable, and you can use a screwdriver with a flat head to open it up so that it matches the normal thickness of the bar rails.
+Luckily, a pinch is easily repairable, and you can use a screwdriver with a flat head to open it up to match the bar rails’ average thickness.

 Sign 2: Chain wiggles from side to side on the bar

 We are not talking about a loose chain here because a chain is loose when the chain hangs at the bottom and doesn’t sit tightly against the bar.
-We are looking for the left-to-right movement of the chain even when the chain is properly tightened.
+We are looking for the left-to-right movement of the chain even when the chain is tightened correctly.
+This is a clear sign that the chain is out of the bar.

-• Check the chain: Before starting the test, ensure the chain is not worn or loose because a worn-out chain can also cause itself to move left and right between the grooves.
+• Check the chain: Before starting the test, ensure it is not worn or loose because a worn-out chain can also cause itself to move left and right between the grooves.
+You might need to stop refueling the chainsaw during this process.

 • Apply tension to the chain so it sits snuggly between the bar grooves.